gtanner/ripple.apache.proposal/proposal.md

 Ripple has been opensourced at RIM for the last year.
 All of the work is done in the open.
-There are a few extra measures we need to learn how to take (mailing lists, project planning) for working in the open more but the team has a good understanding of what needs to happen.
+There are a few extra measures we need to learn how to take (mailing lists, project planning) for working within the ASF community.
+However the team has a good understanding of what needs to happen, as some of the team are also contributers to the Apache Cordova Incubator project.

 Homogenous Developers
 ----------------------